Kōtokuzan Tarō

 Kōtokuzan Tarō (荒篤山 太郎; born 11 March 1994 as Jasper Kenneth Arboladura Terai) is a Filipino-Japanese professional sumo wrestler from Makati, Philippines.
 Making his professional debut in September 2009, he reached the top makuuchi division for the first time in March 2022.
-He has a highest rank of maegashira 16.
+He had a highest rank of maegashira 16.
 He wrestles for Arashio stable.

 Career

-He was born in Makati but grew up in Santa Rosa.
+Terai was born in Makati but grew up in Santa Rosa.
 He has two younger sisters.
 While his Filipino mother worked in Japan he was raised by his grandmother.
 He was first introduced to sumo by seeing it on TV in the Philippines.
 At the age of 11, he moved to Japan, joining his mother and his stepfather (he never knew his biological father).
 He had never learnt the Japanese language before entering school and struggled with reading kanji.
 Fearing he would not make a good high school student, he took the advice of his stepfather and visited Arashio stable for two days to explore sumo as a possible alternative career path.
 He was accepted by the stable after graduating from junior high school.

-Beginning his career at just 15, he was considerably younger than most of his training partners at his stable.
+Beginning his career at just 15, Terai was considerably younger than most of his training partners at his stable.
 He weighed just 103 kg and was 177 cm tall when he made his professional debut in September 2009.
-After his first tournament he was given the shikona of Kōtokuzan ("Kōto" being a different reading of the "Ara" or 荒 kanji used at his stable and not related to the "Koto" commonly used at Sadogatake stable).
+After his first tournament he was given the shikona of Kōtokuzan ("Kō" being a different reading of the "Ara" or 荒 kanji used at his stable).
 He won no championships moving up through the professional sumo divisions and moved between the fourth-tier sandanme and third makushita divisions a number of times before finally establishing himself in makushita in 2017.
 By this time his weight had increased to 156 kg.
 He was forced to sit out the January 2021 tournament due to a COVID-19 outbreak at his stable, but in the following tournament a 4–3 record moved him up to Makushita 1.
 In May 2021 he earned promotion to the sekitori ranks with a 5–2 record.
-Although his jūryō division debut in July was unsuccessful, a 4–11 score dropping him back to makushita, he returned to jūryō in November and two consecutive winning records in double figures saw him promoted to the top makuuchi division for the March 2022 tournament.
+Although his jūryō division debut in July was unsuccessful—a 4—11 score dropping him back to makushita—he returned to jūryō in November.
+Two consecutive winning records in double figures saw him promoted to the top makuuchi division for the March 2022 tournament.
 He followed his stablemate Wakamotoharu, who had made his top division debut in the previous tournament.
 Kōtokuzan represents Kanagawa Prefecture, and he is the tenth wrestler from that prefecture to reach makuuchi.

+Kōtokuzan was unable to secure more wins than losses at his top division debut, eventually dropping out of makuuchi in two tournaments.
+He was demoted out of sekitori status the following year.
+Two years after that, following the May 2025 tournament, it was announced that Kōtokuzan would return to jūryō after posting five wins at the rank of makushita 4.